Axway/mft-convert/content/en/docs/TransferCFT/c_intro_userinterfaces/web_copilot_ui/_index.md

 ## Supported browsers

 The {{< TransferCFT/axwayvariablesComponentLongName  >}} user interface requires a web browser.
-You will best experience browser- based applications such as the UI when using the latest version of one of the following browsers:
+You will best experience browser-based applications such as the UI when using the latest version of one of the following browsers:

 - Chrome
 - Microsoft Edge